treyturner/MiSTer-Arduboy-Downloader/README.md

 ## Requirements

-- Java JDK 8
+- Java 8 or greater

 ## Usage

-You can download and run the JAR:
+You can simply double-click the .jar to run it.
+Genre folders will download to `./Games/`.

+You can also run via command line if you want to choose a different download path or use another repo:
 ```
 java -jar MiSTerArduboyDownloader-v1.0.jar -h